Secodis/TSS-WEB/Controls/SSDLC_Secure-Operation.md

 2. **Verify TLS Security:** Exposed TLS endpoints MUST be regularly scaned for TLS hardening issues and validity of used X.509 certificates (see [{{site.TITLE_IMPL_DATASEC_ENCRYPT-TANSIT}}]({{site.URL_IMPL_DATASEC_ENCRYPT-TANSIT}})[^1]

-3. **Tests for Inseure Configuration:** Systems SHOULD be tested for insecure configuration (e.g. exposed internal ressources, insecure policies, etc.).
+3. **Test for Insecure Configuration:** Systems SHOULD be tested for insecure configuration (e.g. exposed internal ressources, insecure policies, etc.).
 For *risk class >= [HIGH]*: MUST be continously tested in that way.

 4. **Detect Configuration Drifts:** For *risk class >= [HIGH]*, systems SHOULD be tested for drifts of productive configuration (drift detection).